Tasarinan/Ufoco/docs/development/backlog.md

   - [ ] Agenda view shows next/previous/current day
   - [ ] Agenda-View should always updated when it's shown

-- `Ongoing` every day, I can add a new stage where I know I should do best to finish them.

-  - [ ] Add button and create important info(during time, title, goal)
-  - [ ] Change title on the agenda view
-  - [ ] save stage on the database
-  - [ ] Due Mark is recognised by the markdown theme and based on org-modes

-- `Ongoing` As a user I want to have a focus view for today, that I can see today status
+* `Ongoing` As a user I want to have a focus view for today, that I can see today status

   - [ ] focus View shows current running stage status
   - ~~focus view shows today (month,day,week)~~